devDukalis/hacker-news/README.md

   3. Author's nickname
   4. Date of publication
 - Clicking on the news takes you to the news page
-- The news list should be automatically updated once a minute without user involvement
+- The news list automatically updated once a minute without user involvement
-- There should be a button on the page to force the update of the news list
+- There is a button on the page to force the update of the news list

 ### News page

-Must contain:

 - A link to the news
 - News title